Ilusion (wrestler): DDT Pro-Wrestling (2021–present)

-At Into The Fight 2024 on February 20, he teamed up with Yuki Iino and Yuni in a losing effort against Schadenfreude International (Antonio Honda, Chris Brookes and Masahiro Takanashi).
-At Judgement 2024 on March 17, Ilusion teamed up with Rukiya and To-y to defeat Yuni, Yuya Koroku and Kazuma Sumi.
-At Wrestle Peter Pan 2024 on July 21, he teamed up with Yuni and Yuya Koroku in a losing effort against Keigo Nakamura, Yuki Ishida and Kazuma Sumi.
-At Dramatic Infinity 2024 on September 29, he teamed up with Schadenfreude International stablemate Antonio Honda in a losing effort against Damnation T.A (Daisuke Sasaki, MJ Paul and Kanon).
-At God Bless DDT 2024 on October 20, he switched units to Damnation T.A as he teamed up with stablemates Daisuke Sasaki, MJ Paul and Kanon to defeat former unit colleagues Antonio Honda, Chris Brookes, Masahiro Takanashi and Takeshi Masada.
-At Ultimate Party 2024 on December 28, he teamed up with Demus in a losing effort against Yuni and Kazuma Sumi.

-At Judgement 2025 on March 20, he teamed up with MJ Paul to defeat JJ Furno and Tomomitsu Matsunaga.
+In 2024, he appeared in multiple events, including Into The Fight, where he teamed with Yuki Iino and Yuni against Schadenfreude International (Antonio Honda, Chris Brookes and Masahiro Takanashi), ultimately losing the match.
+At Judgement 2024, Ilusion, Rukiya and To-y defeated Yuni, Yuya Koroku and Kazuma Sumi.
+In July, he appeared at Wrestle Peter Pan, where his team (Yuni and Koroku) was defeated by Keigo Nakamura, Ishida and Sumi.
+At Dramatic Infinity, he teamed up with Schadenfreude International stablemate Antonio Honda in a losing effort against Damnation T.A (Daisuke Sasaki, MJ Paul and Kanon).
+At God Bless DDT, he teamed up with Damnation T.A stablemates Daisuke Sasaki, MJ Paul and Kanon to defeat former unit colleagues Antonio Honda, Chris Brookes, Masahiro Takanashi and Takeshi Masada.
+During Ultimate Party that December, he and Demus lost to Yuni and Kazuma Sumi.
+At Judgement 2025, he teamed and MJ Paul defeated JJ Furno and Tomomitsu Matsunaga.

-Ilusion competed in various signature events of the promotion.
-In the D Generations Cup, he made his first appearance at the inaugural edition of 2023 where he placed himself in the A block of the competition and scored a total of two points after going against Yuya Koroku, Hideki Okatani and Kazuma Sumi.
-In the 2024 edition which was held under a round-robin tournament, Ilusion defeated Yuni in the first rounds only to fall short to To-y in the semifinals.
-At the 2025 edition, he was a runner up in the A block with two points after competing against Takeshi Masada, Keigo Nakamura and Yuki Ishida.
+Ilusion has competed in various DDT signature events.
+He appeared at the inaugural edition of the D Generations Cup in 2023, where he competed in A Block of the competition and scored a total of two points after going against Yuya Koroku, Hideki Okatani and Kazuma Sumi.
+In the 2024 edition, which was held as a round-robin tournament, Ilusion defeated Yuni in the first rounds only to fall short to To-y in the semifinals.
+In 2025, he was the runner-up in the A Block with two points after competing against Takeshi Masada, Keigo Nakamura and Yuki Ishida.

 Japanese independent circuit (2023–present)

-Ilusion often competes in various promotions of the Japanese independent scene as a developmental talent sent by DDT.
-At TJPW/DDT/GCW, a cross-over event held on April 19, 2025, he teamed up with Daisuke Sasaki and Dark Sheik in a losing effort against Marcus Mathers, Shoko Nakajima and Super Crazy.
+Ilusion has competed in various Japanese independent promotions as a developmental talent sent by DDT since 2023.
+At TJPW/DDT/GCW, a cross-over event held on 19 April 2025, he teamed up with Daisuke Sasaki and Dark Sheik in a losing effort against Marcus Mathers, Shoko Nakajima and Super Crazy.